bayzed123/SmartGenQR.oi/blog-posts/algorithms-and-optimization-full-guide.md

 ## Real-World Applications

-The same pattern — problem, algorithmic formulation, objective, constraints, result — shows up across an enormous range of fields once you know to look for it:
+The same pattern — problem, algorithmic formulation, objective, constraints, result — shows up across an enormous range of fields once you know to look for it.
+Two are worth walking through end-to-end, since they connect straight back to the case studies above:

+**Transportation, concretely:** the problem is estimating how many people are actually traveling between each pair of zones in a city — recognizable from Case Study 3.
+The algorithmic formulation treats this as a demand-calibration problem; the objective is matching observed travel times and segment counts as closely as possible; the constraints are the physical road network and the requirement that estimated trip counts stay non-negative; the result is a calibrated OD matrix planners can actually simulate against.

+**Hardware design, concretely:** the problem is choosing a combination of components — recognizable from Case Study 4.
+The algorithmic formulation is a multi-objective, mixed-integer optimization; the objective is minimizing cost and board area at the same time; the constraints are the electrical requirements the design has to meet; the result isn't one single answer but a Pareto frontier, handed to an engineer to make the final trade-off call.

+The rest of the table below follows that identical shape — only the specific nouns change:

 | Domain | Problem | What's typically optimized | Typical constraints |
 |---|---|---|---|